orvpagadua/SQL-Project-Awesome-Chocolates/README.md

 SELECT *
 FROM sales
 WHERE Amount > 10000 AND SaleDate >= '2022-01-01'
-ORDER BY Amount DESC;
+ORDER BY Amount DESC
-LIMIT 10
+LIMIT 10;
 ```
 Year of Sale Date
 ```